 Lehigh's program offers rigorous training in engineering principles while providing students with opportunities to think critically and analytically, work collaboratively and acquire the skills to comprehend and create new knowledge.

-Industrial engineering professors have published well-recognized research in logistics, engineering economy, optimization and operations research.
+Industrial and Systems engineering professors have published well-recognized research in logistics, engineering economy, optimization and operations research.
 Others have written some of the best-known textbooks in the world on manufacturing processes, automation, robotics and production systems.
 Professors and students alike have won dozens of prestigious awards from the Institute of Industrial Engineers, the field's premier professional organization.
-Industrial engineering faculty also maintain an active global presence, serving on international boards of professional societies and collaborating with researchers in Europe, Asia and Australia.
+Industrial and Systems engineering faculty also maintain an active global presence, serving on international boards of professional societies and collaborating with researchers in Europe, Asia and Australia.
 The department has strong ties with other leading universities in graduate research and education.